 On Monday we have the morning in Bodø and then make our way to the airport for our 20 minute semi-chartered ‘Dash-7’ flight across to the airstrip at Leknes on the island of Vestvågøy.

 We are met here by our coach and driver for the next eight days and cross onto the island of Austvågøy and the town of Svolvær (about an hour's drive) getting our first impressions of the islands as we go.
 After time to settle in we have an early dinner and then make our way to the Lofoten Kulturhaus for the opening concert of this year’s festival.

-The final programme will be announced in January but we understand that the musicians gathering for the festival will include: the Engegård Quartet, Doric String Quartet, Trio con Brio Copenhagen, pianists Ingrid Fliter, Sir Andras Schiff, Jan Lisiecki, George Tchaidze & Joachim Carr; Yuuko Shiowkawa (violin); Anton Dressler (clarinet) and tenor Torbjørn Gulbransøy.
+The final programme is now available using the link at the bottom of the information and the musicians gathering for the festival will include: the Engegård Quartet, Doric String Quartet, Trio con Brio Copenhagen, pianists Ingrid Fliter, Sir Andras Schiff, Jan Lisiecki, George Tchaidze & Joachim Carr; Yuuko Shiowkawa (violin); Anton Dressler (clarinet) and tenor Torbjørn Gulbransøy.

 We have an astonishing 10 concerts included during our five night stay (including Schubert’s String Quintet performed in the caviar factory!).

 The programme of music is set to include: two Mozart violin concerti, trio’s by Beethoven, Brahms, Arensky & Haydn, quartets by Beethoven, Brahms, Suk & Ades; quintets by Dohnanyi, Brahms & Schubert; piano works by Chopin, Bach, Ravel and vocal works by Strauss, Schumann & Grieg!